1. Remember, It's a business. It requires planning and knowledge to be successful.

 4. Hiring contractors based on price and not experience.
 It's always easy to say, let's hire the cheapest contractors, but experience matters more.

 5. Doing all the work yourself.
-If your an experienced contractor, then, by all means, complete some of the project's renovations solo.
+If you're an experienced contractor, then, by all means, complete some of the project's renovations solo.
 But if not, then, by all means, hire a pro to do the work for you.

 6. Evaluating the property by yourself.
 You might think you have the right eye for potential, but you never want to buy a property without consulting someone who has done this before or a contractor.
 You need to make sure you have a solid handle on your potential repair costs before making an offer.
 You could get into trouble by overspending on the property or running out of money without doing this.